 Saving Ourselves Mini-Grant FAQ

-Swing Phi Swing Social Fellowship Inc. ® joined the Good Health Wins Immunization Network (GHWINs), whose goal of reducing social determinants to health equity, closely aligns with the mission and national initiatives of our beloved organization.
-Through this collaboration,
+(GHWINs), whose goal of reducing social determinants to health equity, closely aligns with the mission

-Swing and countless community leaders will work to increase confidence in vaccines as a health benefit, dispelling myths, and improving access among people of color.
+community leaders will work to increase confidence in vaccines as a health benefit, dispelling myths,

-The National Office created the Saving Ourselves (SOS) campaign to move our national health initiative because we understand that any effort to improve health access and frequency will directly save our communities and ultimately ourselves.
-This year, we are proud to offer region
+because we understand that any effort to improve health access and frequency will directly save our

-and chapter level mini grants to fund innovative community-based activities around vaccine education and outreach.
+mini-grants to fund innovative community-based activities around vaccine education and outreach.

 Grant Award